margaretmf/margaretmf.github.io/poetry.md

 Heaven exists for eternity for us all.
 Heaven is pure bliss and exists well beyond the current present, it exists hereafter.
 Heaven gives its eternal rest.
+[Word Associations: Kingdom, glory, eternity, bliss, beyond, afterworld, hereafter, eternal rest]

 ## Parents ##
 Parents, the guardians and educators of youth.
-They bring mankind up to know what is right spiritualy and morally.
+They bring mankind up to know what is right spiritually and morally.
 Childhood is protected by nurturing motherhood and protective fatherhood.
 Parents teach what is right, or real, from wrong or unreal.
 God, good, is the parent mind for everyone.
+[Word Associations: guardian, idol, nurture, mother, father, childhood. upbringing teacher]

 ## Children ##